pugjs/pug/README.md

 ## Syntax

-Pug is a clean, whitespace sensitive syntax for writing html.
+Pug is a clean, whitespace sensitive syntax for writing HTML.
 Here is a simple example:

 ```pug
 doctype html